shivamsouravjha/shawn-the-sheep/README.md

 * Git star(optional)
 * Git Fork
 * Git Clone
 * NPM Start to Start
+* * CD Backend and NPM Install to install dependencies of Backend.
+* NPM Start to Start Server
+* Open Other power shell
+* CD frontend and NPM Install to install dependencies of frontend.
+* NPM Start to start the frontend.

 # Dependency Software Must in system to Run this
 * NODEJS